slashingweapon/as-perod/Lemonfall.md

 Inside during the day the shop is a hive of activity, with a dozen apprentices of different races working under the supervision of Drystaff or his cohort Julia (HuFm Ex 5).
 Over the last thirty years much of Gideon Valley has been populated and turned to vinticulture, and it takes a lot of casks lay up so much wine.

-[[perod-secrets:Lemonfall|Drystaff]] is the master-cooper, a dwarf who moved to Lemonfall in its second year.
+[Drystaff](perod-secrets:Lemonfall.html) is the master-cooper, a dwarf who moved to Lemonfall in its second year.
 He is picky about who buys his ageing casks, figuring he shouldn't waste his time building fine casks for mediocre wine.
-It was the unique //Wild Gideon// that brought him to Lemonfall in the first place.
+It was the unique *Wild Gideon* that brought him to Lemonfall in the first place.

-He and Baronet Iaden have a joint venture distilling wine to make //Old Baron// spirits, so named for her father Andronicus.
+He and Baronet Iaden have a joint venture distilling wine to make *Old Baron* spirits, so named for her father Andronicus.
 A mini-cask (about 10 bottles) is 20g if it is new, and costs an additional 10g for each 2 years it has aged.
 The oldest batch is only 10 years old and costs 200g per mini-cask.
 These same little casks sell for considerably more in places like Maedyn and Soubous.

 == Academy Campus ==